pointgroup-labs/alula/docs/API.md

 #### `liquidate`

-Liquidate an unhealthy position (health factor < 1.0).
+Liquidate an unhealthy position (liquidation health factor < 1.0).
 Liquidator repays debt and receives collateral at a discount.

 ```rust
 fn liquidate(